aramisgithub/questpresentation/script/document.md

 ## Mulan

-After getting into he swing of things and getting better and better at being a warrior, Mulan comes to be respected by the others in the army for her skill and sportsmanship.
+After getting into the swing of things and getting better and better at being a warrior, Mulan comes to be respected by the others in the army for her skill and sportsmanship.